 There’s nothing better than a simple make ahead breakfast on busy school mornings.
 For more overnight oat ideas, see my Vanilla Strawberry Overnight Oats, or make my Basic Overnight Oats and customize to your liking!

 Overnight oats are really popular in some European countries.
 No, seriously.

 Overnight oats are appropriate for breakfast, lunch, as a snack and even for dinner here.
 You can buy them packaged at the supermarket.
 True story.

 A few years ago, overnight oats started taking over Pinterest – and I kind of laughed at it, because I thought it’s ridiculous to make such a huge deal out of something so simple.

-Fast forward a few years, and I now have a preschooler and a toddler at home.
+Fast forward a few years, and I now have a kindergartener and a preschooler at home.
 And make ahead breakfasts have become my life savers!

-There’s no way I can a) shower b) get the kids dressed and c) make a healthy breakfast – and I’ll have even less time once my oldest starts school.
+There’s no way I can a) shower b) get the kids dressed and c) make a healthy breakfast… And even less so if the baby is fussy in the morning, too.